Jorenar/blog/2023-10-05-livecd-2-rootfs-tar-gz.md

 ```

 # Done

 Great!
-Now that we know how get filesystem from Linux LiveCD ISO into `rootfs.tar.gz` archive, we can use it to e.g.
+Now that we know how to get filesystem from Linux LiveCD ISO into `rootfs.tar.gz` archive, we can use it to e.g.
 [create an instance of Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/use-custom-distro#import-the-tar-file-into-wsl).